Blue Jay Misrepresentation in Baldur’s Gate 3

 To support these claims, the Baldur’s Gate 3 player shares concrete examples.
 One point raised was about the blue jay from the Druid’s Grove in the game capable of singing beautifully.
 This contrasts with the actual behavior of blue jays, which are more prone to screaming rather than producing melodious calls.

-The Unexpected Hero in Baldur’s Gate 3
+The Ultimate Clash in Baldur's Gate 3

 Related Article